garden-io/garden/docs/module-types/terraform.md

 ---
-title: hadolint
+title: terraform
 ---

-# `hadolint` Module Type
+# `terraform` Module Type

-Runs `hadolint` on the specified Dockerfile.

-> Note: In most cases, you'll let the [provider](../providers/hadolint.md) create this module type automatically, but you may in some cases want or need to manually specify a Dockerfile to lint.

-To configure `hadolint`, you can use `.hadolint.yaml` config files.
-For each test, we first look for one in the module root.
-If none is found there, we check the project root, and if none is there we fall back to default configuration.
-Note that for reasons of portability, we do not fall back to global/user configuration files.
+Resolves a Terraform stack and either applies it automatically (if `autoApply: true`) or errors when the stack resources are not up-to-date.

+Stack outputs are made available as service outputs, that can be referenced by other modules under `\${runtime.services.<module-name>.outputs.<key>}`.
+You can template in those values as e.g. command arguments or environment variables for other services.

+Note that you can also declare a Terraform root in the `terraform` provider configuration by setting the `initRoot` parameter.
+This may be preferable if you need the outputs of the Terraform stack to be available to other provider configurations, e.g. if you spin up an environment with the Terraform provider, and then use outputs from that to configure another provider or other modules via `\${providers.terraform.outputs.<key>}` template strings.

-See the [hadolint docs](https://github.com/hadolint/hadolint#configure) for details on how to configure it.
+See the [Terraform guide](../guides/terraform.md) for a high-level introduction to the `terraform` provider.

 ## Reference

 Below is the schema reference.
-For an introduction to configuring Garden modules, please look at our [Configuration guide](../../guides/configuration-files.md).
+For an introduction to configuring Garden modules, please look at our [Configuration guide](../guides/configuration-files.md).

 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.

-`hadolint` modules also export values that are available in template strings.
+`terraform` modules also export values that are available in template strings.
 See the [Outputs](#outputs) section below for details.

 ### Complete YAML Schema